 The following methods are to be used for all areas of temporary ground and/or vegetation disturbance in the upland habitats that require revegetation.
-No permanent or temporary disturbance to wetland habitats is expected as part of the proposed construction and operation of the Columbia Solar Project sites, except for approximately 0.01 acre of permanent wetland fill during construction of a culvert or land bridge for site access across an existing wetland, TW03, for the Typha Solar Project.
+No permanent or temporary disturbance to wetland habitats is expected as part of the proposed construction and operation of the Columbia Solar Project sites, except for approximately 0.01 acre of permanent wetland fill during access road improvements for site access across an existing wetland, TW03, for the Typha Solar Project.